 A QR Code is an optical barcode that contains a unique website destination address.
 In our case, each Parish has a dedicated PGS homepage within the PGS's website and the QR codes are different for each Parish and linked to each Parish's homepage.
 The QR codes can be embedded onto communication materials such as leaflets, posters and emails to provide readers with a quick link to where donations to your Parish can be made from.

 Donors are protected by the Direct Debit Guarantee, which makes it a very safe system.
 More information is available at www.directdebit.co.uk or www.financial-ombudsman.org.uk (search for ‘direct debit’).

 When donors join PGS, they can use PGS tokens to place on the plate or in the collection bag at the Offertory.
 The PGS tokens enable us to participate in the Offertory.

 How can donors join PGS?

-Once your parish has registered, donors can start supporting your church by completing a paper form or signing up via our telephone service.
-For further information click here
+Once your parish has registered, donors can start supporting your church by donating online, completing a paper form or signing up via our telephone service.
+Find your parish here.

 What measure of inflation is used?